AbhyudaiSingh09/pizza_menu_frontend/README.md

 ## Usage

 1. Browse the dynamic menu to view available pizzas.
-2. Each pizza is showcased with an image, name, ingredients, and pricing.
+2. Each pizza is presented with an image, name, ingredients, and pricing.
 3. Check the availability status of each pizza.
-4. Review operating hours in the footer to plan your visit or online order.
+4. Review the operating hours in the footer to plan your visit or online order.

 ![Pizza Menu](https://raw.githubusercontent.com/Axs7941/pizza_menu_frontend/main/public/pizzas/Menu_app.jpg)

 ## Contributing